Nurturing Parenting® Programs

 Evaluation is a process that measures the degree of acquisition and accuracy of new knowledge and new skills made by the parents.
 It also measures the effectiveness of the instructor’s abilities to present new concepts and new skills to parents in a manner that allows the parents to increase their understanding of the new concepts and value the utilization of the new skills.
 Teaching and learning are partners in a relationship of dependency.
 Neither one works as well alone as they do together.

 Assessment and Evaluation data are gathered using valid and reliable self-report inventories and rating scales, as well as observing parent-child interactions.
-All the data collection is designed to ensure parents are acquiring the knowledge and skills in developing their nurturing parenting competencies.
+All the data collection is designed to ensure parents are acquiring the knowledge and skills in developing their Nurturing Parenting competencies.

 six